 The Station refinanced the loan through Exchange Bank in February 2016.
-The new loan is payable in monthly installments of \$3,390, bearing interest at 4.25%, and is scheduled to mature in March 2026.
+The new loan was payable in monthly installments of \$3,390, bearing interest at 4.25%, and was scheduled to mature in March 2026.
+During the year ended September 30, 2021, the Station paid off remaining loan balance in full.